praveenkh48/hello-world/README.md

 # hello-world
-This project is to display Hello world.
+This project is to display hello-world.

 Author: Praveen K H